himmAllRight/himmAllRight-source/resources/templates/md/posts/Starting-Fedora-Infra.md

 <img src="../../img/posts/getting-involved-with-fedora-infra/fedora-logo.png" style="width: 35%; float: right; margin: 0px 0px 0px 0px;"/)

 I have tried getting involved with the infrastructure group in the past, but never really got anywhere.
+Admittedly, this had nothing to do with the project, but rather my failure to reach out to the team members and get started.
 I think it is about time I try again, hopefully getting further this time.

+## Account Re-Setup

 -- Spent some more time setting up for joining fedoraproject.
 I added the ssh key from my VM on kadabra.
 I will figure out how to move that key to other machines.

+## Work Environment Setup

+## Starting Involvement

 Also hung out in chatroom a little bit.